saeyslab/nichenetr/vignettes/circos.md

 make a circos plot to summarize the top-predicted links (via the circlize package).
-This vignette starts in the same way as the main, basis, NicheNet vignette [NicheNet’s ligand activity analysis on a gene set of interest](ligand_activity_geneset.md):`vignette("ligand_activity_geneset", package="nichenetr")`.
+This vignette starts in the same way as the main, basis, NicheNet vignette [NicheNet’s ligand activity analysis on a gene set of interest: predict active ligands and their target genes](ligand_activity_geneset.md):`vignette("ligand_activity_geneset", package="nichenetr")`.
 Make sure you understand the different steps described in that vignette before proceeding with this vignette.
 In contrast to the basic vignette, we will look communication between multiple cell types.
-More specifically, we will predict which ligands expressed by both fibroblasts and endothelial cells can induce the p-EMT program in neighboring malignant cells (See Puram et al. 2017).
+More specifically, we will predict which ligands expressed by both CAFs and endothelial cells can induce the p-EMT program in neighboring malignant cells (See Puram et al. 2017).

 ### Load packages required for this vignette